inakianduaga/clockify-mcp/docs/architecture.md

 - Additional Clockify features can be added as new MCP tools.
 - Multi-user support could be added by extending the authentication and tool logic.

+## Notes

+- The `getSummaryReport` tool uses the Clockify reports API for efficient aggregation of hours by user/project and time period, enabling monthly or custom breakdowns.